 Ocean-going carriers will load the LNG as well as other liquid by-products (condensate and LPG) for delivery to market.

-Once constructed, the facility will be towed to its location, approximately 475 kilometres (around 300 miles) north-northeast of Broome, Western Australia.
+Once constructed, the facility will be towed to its location, some 475 kilometres (around 300 miles) north-east of Broome, Western Australia.

-The facility will be moored and hooked up to the undersea infrastructure and the whole production system commissioned.
+There the facility will be moored and connected to the undersea infrastructure and the whole production system commissioned.